Application Modernization Strategy: The Complete Guide

 What is a Cloud native Architecture?

-A cloud-native architecture is a software development environment that combines all components developers use to build cloud-native applications.
+A cloud-native architecture is a software development environment that combines all the components developers use to build cloud-native applications.

 -Microservices Architecture